Widget Quality Tiers

 System Coherence

-• Rectangular widgets must use our the corner radius provided by system (OEM specific)
+• Rectangular widgets must use the corner radius provided by system (OEM specific)

 system coherence